 - Head of Household: In most cases, this status applies to a taxpayer who is not married, but there are some special rules.
 For example, the taxpayer must have paid more than half the cost of keeping up a home for themselves and a qualifying person.
 Don’t choose this status by mistake.
 Be sure to check all the rules.

-- Qualifying Widow(er) with Dependent Child: This status may apply to a taxpayer if their spouse died during 2014 or 2015 and they have a dependent child.
+- Qualifying Widow(er) with Dependent Child: This status may apply to a taxpayer if their spouse died within two years of the tax year in which they are filing and have a dependent child.
 Other conditions also apply.

 Who claims the children as dependents?

 Claiming a child on taxes is frequently a contentious topic between parents who are no longer together.
 This is why establishing the custodial parent or coming to a fair agreement before the tax season is necessary.
 Because taxes are federal law, your divorce decree may be silent on the issue.

 The IRS allows only one parent to claim a child as a dependent.
 Under the IRS rules, the custodial parent, or the parent who has the child a majority of the time, may claim the child as a dependent.

 “If your former spouse later claims the child as a dependent, and you are legally entitled to the dependent status, the IRS could make him, or her, prove their entitlement,” explains Savannah Stroud, Family Law attorney at The Carlson Law Firm.